 Importance of Head and Neck Control

-Here’s a quick breakdown of how head control develops:
+Here’s a quick breakdown of how head control and sitting typically develop (updated to reflect CDC/WHO data):

 ---|---|---|

-So, if you’re wondering, “When can baby sit in stroller?”—head control is a key milestone to watch for.
+So, if you’re wondering, “When can baby sit in stroller?”—head and trunk control are the key milestones to watch for.[1]

 Signs of Postural Stability